-Viking sagas define blood eagle as one of the most painful and terrifying torture methods ever created.
-The story describes:
+Viking sagas details blood eagle as one of the most painful and terrifying torture methods ever imagined.
+The story describes how:

 The History Of Blood Eagle Executions

 In revenge, Lothbrok’s sons invaded England in 865.
-When the Danes captured York, and Lothbrok’s son who was also the most feared Viking of his day, Ivarr the Boneless, saw to it that Aella would be killed.
+When the Danes captured York, one of Lothbrok’s sons, Ivar the Boneless, saw to it that Aella would be killed.

-Of course, killing him wasn’t good enough.
-Ivarr’s father Ragnar had —allegedly — met a gruesome fate by a pit of snakes.
+Of course, simply killing him wasn’t good enough.
+Ivar’s father Ragnar had — allegedly — met a gruesome fate by a pit of snakes.

-Ivarr the Boneless wanted to make an example out of Aella and to strike fear into the hearts of his enemies.
+Ivar the Boneless wanted to make an example out of Aella and strike fear into the hearts of his enemies.

 Thus, he committed the damned king to the blood eagle.